Traditional Mexican Clothing: Mexico’s 12 Most Authentic Outfits Revealed

 The eye of God is a means to understand strange events.
 Fire is the most important divinity in their culture, and the eagle is the connection between the gods and humans.

-Curious fact: backpacks have a great relevance in their culture because the color, and the number of bags a man carries, indicate his rank among his community.
+Curious fact: backpacks have a great relevance in their culture because the color and the number of bags a man carries indicate his rank in his community.

 10. Typical costume of Veracruz